 What is the best way to sear scallops?

-I sear the scallops in a cast iron pan and I make certain that I heat the pan until it’s smoking hot!
+I sear the scallops in a cast iron skillet and I make certain that I heat the pan until it’s smoking hot!
 Then add a touch of oil and butter and lay the scallops in the pan, not crowding them.

-Once they have crusted on one side and easily release from the pan with a spatula, turn the scallops over and cook them on the other side, use a thermometer to test the internal temperature and remove the pan from the fire and immediately take the scallops out of the pan.
+Once they have crusted on one side and easily release from the pan with a spatula, turn the scallops over and cook them on the other side, use a thermometer to test the internal temperature, and remove the pan from the fire and immediately take the scallops out of the pan.
 Add them to a plate of arugula… and then you’ll add some of the delicious lemon basil aioli sauce and you’ll have a delicious low carb meal that is full of great flavor.